-Our 28 favorites places to eat and drink in Detroit.
+Here’s our pick for the best places to eat and drink in Motor City.

 Start your night at Standby in Belt Alley with a cocktail that'll take a few minutes to make, or come later for some late-night gnocchi.

 When you want to convince your coworker that tofu is delicious, or when you just want an excuse to eat some vegetables, check out Detroit Vegan Soul.